 This website offers a rich resource of digitized Howard Thurman sermons, talks, and lectures as well as talks and professional activities of Sue Bailey Thurman.

 Related Readings on Contemplative Practices, African Americans, and Social Justice

 Barbara Holmes, Joy Unspeakable-Contemplative Practices of the Black Church.
 Minneapolis: Fortress Press, 2004.

 Sherry Bryant-Johnson, Rosalie Norman-McNaney, Therese Taylor-Stinson, (Eds), Embodied Spirits: Stories of Spiritual Directors of Color, New York: Morehouse Publishing, 2014.

 Robert Ellsberg (Ed.), Modern Spiritual Masters—Writers on Contemplation and Compassion, New York: Orbis, 2009.

 Catherine Meeks (Ed).
 Living into God’s Dream: Dismantling Racism in America, New York: Morehouse Publishing, 2016.

 Therese Taylor-Stinson, (Ed).
-Ain’t Gonna Let Nobody Turn Me Around: Stories of Contemplation and Justice, Church Publishing, October, 2017.
+Ain’t Gonna Let Nobody Turn Me Around: Stories of Contemplation and Justice, New York: Morehouse Publishing, 2017.